 From here on, we'll start applying the shadow to our design, so pay attention.
 Select the first letter and go to Effect → Distort & Transform → Transform...

 This panel will pop up.
 In order for you to see the changes you're doing, it's important that you check the Preview checkbox, which is disabled by default.

-Now we repeat this effect with the rest of the letters, keeping the same values in the Transform effect panel.
-You can select the remaining letters and apply the effect at once with no hassle.
+Now repeat this effect with the rest of the letters, keeping the same values in the Transform effect panel.
+You can select the remaining letters and apply the effect at once with no problem.
 The results should look like this:

-As you'll see, we can't tell the letter's shape apart.
+As you'll see, we can't tell apart the shapes of the letters.
 That's why at the beginning of this section we made a copy in a layer we left hidden.
 It's time to enable it.

 With this, we've completed our shadow's design, so the only thing left would be to create a background that matches our design.
 Everything ready to go on?

 Creating the Background

 As I previously said, with this we can already consider our shadow finished but, if we want to go the extra mile with our design, we should create a more appropriate background to the idea we want to communicate.
 For this, what we'll do is to freely create a shape and then use the Blend tool in order to obtain a very cool effect.
 Well, you better see it yourself, so let's go!